History of Pittsburgh in Timeline

 2012: Hot Mass After-Hours Party

-2013: Panthers left Big East for ACC
+2013: Panthers Leaving Big East

-2013: Pittsburgh named 3rd most secure big city
+2013: Pittsburgh named 3rd "most secure" big city

 In 2013, Pittsburgh was named the 3rd "most secure" big city by Farmers Insurance.

-2013: Pittsburgh Among Top Cities for Baseball
+2013: Sperling's Best Places Top 15 Cities for Baseball

 2013: UPMC Partners with Nazarbayev University

-2013: Pirates National League Division Series
+2013: National League Division Series Appearance

-January 6, 2014: Bill Peduto sworn in as mayor
+January 6, 2014: Bill Peduto was sworn in as mayor

 On January 6, 2014, Bill Peduto was sworn in as mayor of Pittsburgh.